 The pattern is implemented throughout varying touch points to showcase the brand’s dynamic personality.

 “We wanted the business cards to be just as expressive as the branding–playful colours, patterns, and alternating palettes create a fun, cohesive system where each person is able to customize their own,” Amanda added.

-Although these cards are still in the conceptual stage, Amanda and her team know exactly how they want them to turn out, “They’ll be printed on 19 pt. card stock; soft touch finish and spot gloss on the confetti pattern.”
-Amanda suggested.
+Although these cards are still in the conceptual stage, Amanda and her team know exactly how they want them to turn out.

 Designed by Amanda Ortiz